MostafaHassan1/J6_Hackathon_Nadara/README.md

 * We used python with openCV, dlib and face-recognition libraries
 * For why we chose those libraries
     - openCV is fast, well documented and has a huge community behind it
-    - dlib has pretrained models that is fast and have a huge accuracy (our face recognition accuracy is 98%)
+    - dlib has pretrained models that is fast and has a huge accuracy (our face recognition accuracy is 98%)
     - face-recognition is built on top of dlib and uses the same models but with more simplified functions and less code
 ## Methodology